AdobeDocs/journey-optimizer.en/help/using/start/search-filter-categorize.md

     >[!NOTE]
     >
-    > Tags are case-insensitive.
+    > Tags are not case-sensitive.

-1. If the tag you are searching is not available, click **[!UICONTROL Create ""]** to define a new one - it will be automatically added to the current object and become available for all other objects.
+1. If the tag you are searching is not available, click **[!UICONTROL Create ""]** to define a new one - it is automatically added to the current object and becomes available for all other objects.

     ![](assets/tags4.png)